sparktsang/sparktsang.github.io/_posts/benefactor.md

 We even discovered we were both INTJs, a personality type he called the "mastermind".
 The synergy felt cosmic.

 He didn't just offer ideas; he gave me the keys to a new kingdom.
 He shared a link to a hidden section of the Morningstar website, a treasure trove of ten years of financial data for both Hong Kong and US stocks.
 Suddenly, the grueling, manual labor of data entry was over.
-A process that would have taken me months, I could now do in days.

 I ran the numbers for a list of US stocks he provided.
 He was, naturally, the first reader of this new data.
 On October 21, 2019, I sent him the first report.
 One of the stocks that lit up, a clear "buy" signal from my system, was Tesla.
 At the time, I barely knew what the company did.
 But my system did not disappoint.
 From that point on, Tesla's stock began its legendary, astronomical ascent.